top of page

 Due to our commitment to maintaining small class sizes at Trinity Christian School, our cohort numbers for some subjects are smaller than those in larger schools.
 While this allows for more personalised teaching and greater individual support, it can also mean that statistical comparisons may show greater fluctuations year to year.

 A small number of students can significantly impact overall percentages, so results should be viewed in this context.
 We believe that the benefits of small classes—such as tailored learning experiences and strong teacher-student relationships—far outweigh these statistical variations.
+If you would like to see the breakdown of our results, then please contact the school office.

 bottom of page